ngocsangyem/GCom/README.md

 ```

 A simple check in one line solves the problem, now the module will pull up only at the right moment.

+_Noted_: For now, we are not support `import` javascript file.
+Instead that, you can use ES6 import.

 # Image optimization